HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 Client hints allows a web server to proactively request data from the client and are sent as part of the HTTP headers.
 The client may provide information such as device, user, user-agent preferences and networking.
 Based on the provided information, the server can determine the most optimal resources to respond with to the requesting client.
 Client hints was first introduced on the Google Chrome browsers and while other Chromium based browsers have adopted it, other popular browsers have limited or no support for client hints.

-The CDN, origin servers and client browser must all support client hints to be utilized properly.
+The CDN, origin servers, and client browser must all support client hints to be utilized properly.
 As part of the flow, the CDN can present the Accept-CH HTTP header to the client in order to request which client hints a client should include in subsequent requests.
 We measured clients responses where the CDN provided this header inside the request and measured it across all CDN requests recorded as part of our testing.

-For both desktop and mobile clients we saw less than 1% usage of client hints, showing that client hints adoption has a ways to go.
+For both desktop and mobile clients we saw less than 1% usage of client hints, showing that client hints adoption is still in its infancy.

 {{ figure_markup(
   image="cdn-client-hints-desktop.png",